gravitational/teleport/docs/4.3/admin-guide.md

   # the role mapping allows to map user roles from one cluster to another
   # (enterprise editions of Teleport only)
   role_map:
     - remote: "admin"    # users who have "admin" role on "main"
       local: ["auditor"] # will be assigned "auditor" role when logging into "east"
+    # In this example, remote users with remote role called 'remote-one' will be
+    # mapped to a local role called 'local-one', and `remote-two` becomes `local-two`, etc:
+    # See https://gravitational.com/teleport/docs/trustedclusters/#rbac for more examples.
+    - remote: "^remote-(.*)$"
+      local: [local-$1]
 ```

 Then, use [ `tctl create` ](cli-docs.md#tctl-create) to add the file: